bsilverthorn/bsilverthorn.github.io/site/posts/2023-03-generative-ai-generating-tests/index.md

 Oops.

-In my experience, it is important to keep your eye on the prize in these situations: you _can_ go another couple rounds with ChatGPT and coax it into correcting this new mistake, but your goal probably isn't “_ChatGPT emits_ the source that I want”, it's more like “_I get_ the source that I want”.
+In my experience, it is important to keep your eye on the prize in these situations.
+You _can_ go another couple rounds with ChatGPT and coax it into correcting this new mistake, but your goal probably isn't “_ChatGPT emits_ the source that I want”, it's more like “_I get_ the source that I want”.
 Here you reach that goal most easily by ignoring the new broken test and sticking with the old working one.

 Now our AI-generated test suite is :green_circle::